iamparas0/TIC-TAC-TOE/README.md

 ```bash
 git push origin feature-branch
 ```
+6. Please let me know before PR and aslo put SS or Short video so i can preview .

-6. Submit a pull request to the main repository.
+7. Submit a pull request to the main repository.

 # 📄 **License**